 The local activists were able to STOP the truck and “rescue” the animals because the truck driver didn’t have health certificates for the dogs, which Chinese animal transport regulations require for each animal.
 Upon investigation, most of the animals were stolen from the city where the trip originated in the Gansu Province in north-central China and the breeds of the dogs suggested that they were once very loved pets and not bred specifically for their meat in Guangzhou, Asia’s capital of dog farms.
 It’s through the help of outstanding animal activist groups that we are able to STOP the truck and “prevent” these beautiful animals from arriving at the dog meat festivals in Asia.
 With thousands of dog farms scattered throughout Asia, it’s hard to intercept every truck!

 As many as 3 million dogs are killed annually in South Korea based on data from the government.
 All across Asia, the situation is far worse.
 Over 30 million dogs are killed annually as part of a dog meat trade.
 We are aware of over 17,000 dog meat farms in Asia.
 The situation in South Korea is most critical.
 The trade of dog meat is deeply rooted in the culture of Asia; with deep folklore and superstitions surrounding the consumption of the dog meat.
 The situation is only analogous in horror to the attack and mutilation of people with albinism (PWA); albinos in Tanzania, said to have one of the largest populations of Albinos in Africa where they are brutally attacked and butchered for their arms and limbs which are used for human consumption and for witchcraft purposes.
 These dogs are elevated on wire floors surrounded by metal bars; made to stand in cages in their own feces for days on end while elevated high above ground and suffocating from the strong stench of ammonia.
 In South Korea “Bok Nal”, the meat is prized for the level of adrenaline in the meat.
 The higher the level of adrenaline from shock induced at the time of their death, the more valuable the meat.
-The traders at the Yulin Festival pay a premium to watch each Kill Ceremony and often assemble in crowds to watch their animals tortured.
+The traders at the Yulin Festival pay a premium to assemble in huge crowds and watch each Kill Ceremony live!

 Please email us if you have any questions.